Something about this Hipmunk ad seemed familiar to me.

 You’ll notice something missing from this origin story: an explanation of how Chipmunk (I presume) became Hipmunk.
 I gather that Chipmunk.com wasn’t available and (“more importantly”) no one was willing to part with cash for (a) domain negotiations or (b) professional naming services.
 Or maybe the founders just wanted to emphasize their hipness.
 A follow-up question from the reporter would have been helpful.

-I wrote about another super-superlative coinage—“Maker’s-er,” from Maker’s Mark—in a September 2011 post.
+I wrote about another super-comparative coinage—“Maker’s-er,” from Maker’s Mark—in a September 2011 post.

 * Hipmunk is in San Francisco, not Silicon Valley.
 Different area code, more fog, etc., etc.